 Syrinxes are rare, only occurring in an estimated 40,000 people a year in the U.S., but the exact number is unknown, as many people do not have symptoms.
 When a syrinx is identified without symptoms, it should be monitored but no treatment is needed.
 When symptoms of syringomyelia or syringobulbia occur, treatment can be performed to relieve pressure on the spinal cord to prevent further damage.
 This usually requires surgery to remove the cause of the syrinx or to drain the cyst.

 If you have symptoms of syringomyelia or syringobulbia, you may need syrinx treatment or surgery.
-Contact our team at DOCS Health to schedule a consultation with one of our neurosurgeon-spine surgeons.
+Contact our team at DOCS Health to schedule a consultation with one of our neuro-spine surgeon surgeons.